Kosovo–Serbia relations: Representation

-Under the terms of the Brussels Agreement signed in 2013, the governments of Serbia and Kosovo agreed to post liaison officers in each others capitals.
-The Government of Kosovo is represented in Serbia by the Liaison Office of Kosovo, Belgrade and likewise the Government of Serbia is represented in Kosovo by the Liaison Office of Serbia, Pristina.
+Under the terms of the Brussels Agreement signed in 2013, the governments of Serbia and Kosovo agreed to post liaison officers in each other's capitals.
+The Government of Kosovo is represented in Serbia by the Liaison Office of Kosovoin Belgrade and likewise the Government of Serbia is represented in Kosovo by the Liaison Office of Serbia in Pristina.
 Both these missions are hosted by the European Union.
+Under the terms of the 2023 Ohrid Agreement that was accepted by both parties, the liaison offices in each country are to be upgraded to Permanent Missions.